-Personal Finance is just a way how to plan effectively and manage your personal cash and its utilization like your income, its spending, where to save and invest and if possible attract maximum returns out of the investment.
-Before I start my post on the topic of I will quote one popular statement by American bestselling author Dave Ramsey that
+Personal Finance is just a way how to plan effectively and manage your personal cash and its utilization like your income, spending, where to save and invest and if possible attract maximum returns out of the investment.
+Before I start my post on the topic I will quote one popular statement by American bestselling author Dave Ramsey that

 “Personal finance is 80% behaviour and 20% head knowledge “